Not many people realize this, DIY-ing is a BIG aspect of the prepper lifestyle.

 Okay, so maybe you can save money.
-Usually, when you DIY things, you save money because you aren't paying someone else to work for you.
-You do it yourself, and all you have to pay for are the materials needed.
+Usually, when you DIY things, you save money because you aren’t paying someone else to work for you.
+You do it yourself, and all you have to pay for are the needed materials.
 It can cut the cost of things by half or even more.

-That feeling you get when you take a step back to admire your finished project will never get old.
-Imagine laying in a hammock that you built yourself with an ice-cold beer in hand and a fantastic view?
+That feeling you get when you take a step back to admire your finished survival project will never get old.
+Imagine laying in a hammock that you built yourself with an ice-cold beer in hand and a fantastic view.
 Hell yeah.

 It Can Be Time-Consuming

-You Might Not Know Where to Get the Right Material
+You Might Not Know Where to Get the Right Materials

 When you have experts build your things, they can usually find discounted prices on materials and suppliers.
 But if you’re DIY-ing, sometimes materials can get pretty pricey because you don’t have that relationship with suppliers that can get you those low prices.
 It’s times like that when we miss just buying the item instead of making it.

-We've laid out why you need to try DIY-ing as well as the pros and cons you can take into consideration, so let's get down to the projects perfect for any prepper and survivalist, listed under three different categories.
+We’ve laid out why you need to try DIY-ing as well as the pros and cons you can take into consideration, so let’s get down to the survival projects perfect for any prepper, listed under three different categories.

 Home Improvement DIY Projects

-Home improvement projects are all the rage — you don't have to be a prepper to know that.
-The projects listed below are perfect for your existing home or for your bug out location, and will definitely improve your chances of survival.
+Home improvement projects are all the rage—you don’t have to be a prepper to know that.
+The ones listed below are perfect for your existing home or for your bug out location, and will definitely improve your chances of staying alive.